 JG:

-What is the relationship, do you think, between food and science in general?
+What is the relationship, do you think, between food and science?

 RM:

-From the most obvious side of things — food science!
-Food relies exclusively on science from chemical reactions.
-Food science is a huge course of study but also food science as large-scale food processing and preservation and ingredient manipulation, there’s lots of science from the get-go.
-Beyond food science, I’m using food to highlight polar sciences.
-So it’s actually been really cool as I’ve worked with scientists in the field or attended lectures where researchers already naturally use dessert to explain their science.
-That has been really cool because as an audience member, they have no idea that I’m there or that I make deserts about glaciers, it’s very much just part of their work.
-There was a geologist in Antarctica who explained that looking for fossil pieces in Antarctica after all the tectonic plates was as chaotic as looking for a grain of sugar in a dropped piece of cake.
-One of the science team members that I worked with in Washington talked about how everything is interconnected in our world and compared environmental challenges like extinction to taking one ingredient out of a cake trying to make that cake.
-If you leave out flour or baking soda that cake is going to look, feel and act very differently.
-In the same way, if you move one species from an environment or if you remove one piece of the glacier formation equation, it doesn’t work, everything has to be there and it has to be there correctly.
-What I’m trying to say is that it’s been cool to see scientists using food as a way to explain their own work over time.
+You can’t separate food from science – from caramelization, gelatinization, and emulsification to food processing, preservation, and ingredient manipulation.
+Beyond food science, we can use food to break down how science works.
+It’s been really cool as I’ve worked with scientists in the field or attended lectures to hear researchers using dessert analogies to make their studies relatable to a larger audience.
+A geologist in Antarctica explained that looking for fossil pieces after all the tectonic plates shuffled the evidence was as chaotic as looking for a grain of sugar in a dropped piece of cake.
+A team member in Washington talked about how everything is interconnected in our world before comparing biodiversity/extinction to removing an ingredient out of a cake and expecting the same results.
+If you leave out flour or baking soda, that cake is going to look, feel and act very differently.
+In the same way, if you move one species from an environment or if you remove one piece of the glacier formation equation, it doesn’t necessarily still work.
+Every ingredient has to be present in nature to maintain homeostasis.

-In short, I’m just always curious about what the world would taste like, I think of it as an edible canvas.
-So, for example, what would a rock taste like or what flavours microscopic creatures would prefer, or how you might how data sets in cake. how do you sculpt the cross section of a glacier volcano out of fondant.
-As I’m learning things I’m seeing them as desserts in my own head, so making that intersection between food and science is really fun as well as challenging and unique!
+In short, I’m always curious about what the world would taste like.
+I think of our planet as an edible canvas.
+For example, what would a rock taste like?
+What flavours would microscopic creatures like tardigrades prefer – salty, sour, sweet?
+How can we represent rapidly changing data sets with pastry?
+How do you sculpt the cross section of a glacier volcano out of fondant?
+As I learn, I’ve found that my brain explains topics to me by quickly visualizing new information as desserts.
+Making that intersection between food and science is really fulfilling to me – despite its dramatic challenges in the field.

 JG: